amlsf/compi-lol-er/README.md

 ------------------
 I wrote a Pratt-style parser which uses an implementation of Pratt's algorithm, including [Douglas Crockford's extensions for parsing statements] (http://javascript.crockford.com/tdop/tdop.html) in order to extend my parser's functionality to include non-expressions.
 As a result, this technique is the same as recursive descent for most things, but uses the concept of 'token binding power' when dealing with expressions(precedence comparable to math's order of operations).
 Each token is given a number that describes how tightly it binds to the other tokens around it, eliminating the need for tricky operator precedence rules.
 Tthe binding power attributes are specific to each token  based on if it's a context in the expression as a prefix (ex. the - sign to imply negative numbers) or infix(ex. -, +, *, /) operator.
 The other primary difference from most parsing techniques is the use of the lexed tokens as nodes in the resultant parse tree.

-The standard recursive descent parser is kicked off in the (Program.stmtd method)[https://github.com/emi1337/compi-lol-er/blob/master/emcc#L1967].
+The standard recursive descent parser is kicked off in the [Program.stmtd method](https://github.com/emi1337/compi-lol-er/blob/master/emcc#L1967).
 Each token that begins a statement form has a .stmtd (for 'statement denotation') method that recursively parses the remainder of the tokens into a valid statement, holding onto relevant information (in the token's attributes) as it parses.

 The parser assumes each program is composed of statements, first attempting to execute a token's .stmtd method if it has one, otherwise parsing the token stream as an expression, which is where Pratt's technique is used.
 For every token, Pratt's technique considers both the previous token and the following one, and comparing the left token's binding power (the object attribute called 'lbp' , the higher of which represents a higher precedence in terms of order of operations) to the one on the right.